iotile/coretools/iotileship/README.md

 ## Copyright and license
 This code is adapted from code and documentation copyright 2015 WellDone International as pymomo.
 The IOTile package is released under the [LGPLv3](https://www.gnu.org/licenses/lgpl.html) Open Source license.
 See the LICENSE file.

-`iotile-ship` redistributes SCons.
-More information on SCons can be found at http://scons.org